ibm-cloud-docs/ContinuousDelivery/git_working.md

 {: #git_authentication}

 Your {{site.data.keyword.cloud_notm}} login and password are only used to authenticate with {{site.data.keyword.gitrepos}} in a web browser.
 You cannot use your {{site.data.keyword.cloud_notm}} user credentials to authenticate from external Git clients.
 To complete remote Git operations, such as `clone` or `push`, from your local Git repo, you must use a personal access token or SSH key to authenticate with {{site.data.keyword.gitrepos}}.

+The display name that appears for you throughout {{site.data.keyword.gitrepos}} is populated from your {{site.data.keyword.cloud_notm}} login information.
+This name might be visible to other users when they search for users to add to their projects.
+You can update the name that is displayed for you throughout {{site.data.keyword.gitrepos}} from your [Profile page](#git_update_name).

 ### Creating a personal access token
 {: #create_pat}